Barbapapazes/unjs-docs-template/README.md

 npx nuxi init -t github:barbapapazes/unjs-docs-template docs
 ```

-Then, you will need to update some config value to match your project.
+Then, you will need to update some config values to match your project.

 In `nuxt.config.ts`: